SAVE JAPAN Project

 When Sompo Japan's customers select web-based insurance policy or terms and conditions, or choose recycled parts for

-vehicle accident repairs, the cost savings are used to fund projects to conserve the environment inside and outside
+vehicle accident repairs, the cost savings are used to fund projects to conserve the environment inside

 Japan, and achieve sustainable society while inspiring future leaders.
 Partnerships with civil society groups